Gradient-free online learning of subgrid-scale dynamics with neural emulators: Introduction

 However, most numerical models are usually not easily differentiable.
 This major practical issue makes the optimization of ML components with online strategies difficult.
-For performance and historic reasons, legacy codes used in production are written in low-level programming languages such as Fortran or C. This is the case in many physics community including for Earth System models used for climate projections.
+For performance and historic reasons, legacy codes used in production are written in low-level programming languages such as Fortran or C. This is the case in many physics communities including the climate modeling community, which uses Earth System models for climate projections.
 These hand-optimized numerical models are also relatively large codebases ($\sim$ hundreds of thousands of lines of codes) and would thus require lots of effort to be re-implemented in a modern AD language.
 Generating adjoints automatically using code analysis libraries is possible, but practically complicated to deploy and lead to suboptimal codes (in particular in terms of memory footprint).
 In practice, online learning strategies are thus not easily amenable with production scale codes.
 Different approaches that includes the temporal aspect provided by online learning have also been proposed and rely on gradient-free optimization algorithms.
 While gradient-free optimization is a large subfield, we identify two large families that have recently seen many applications to training large ML models in the context of hybrid physical models.
-First, methods adapted from data assimilation \cite{pawar2021data, huang2022efficient} and inverse problems as for instance the ensemble Kalman inversion (EKI) \cite{iglesias2013ensemble, kovachki2019ensemble, lopez2022training}.
-More recently, many studies applying gradient-free policy search in reinforcement learning (RL) have been explored in particular for turbulence modeling \cite{kim2022deep, kurz2023deep, novati2021automating, bae2022scientific}.
-Overall, it is not clear which strategy performs best or should be preferred in practical situations.
+First, methods adapted from data assimilation (DA) \cite{pawar2021data, huang2022efficient} and inverse problems as for instance the ensemble Kalman inversion \cite{iglesias2013ensemble, kovachki2019ensemble, lopez2022training}.
+More recently, many studies applying gradient-free policy search in reinforcement learning have been explored in particular for turbulence modeling \cite{kim2022deep, kurz2023deep, novati2021automating, bae2022scientific}.
+Promising avenues based on hybrid approaches using reservoid computing \cite{wikner2020combining} have also been applied to atmospheric modeling \cite{arcomano2022hybrid,arcomano2023hybrid} Overall, it is not clear which strategy performs best or should be preferred in practical situations.